htcondor/htcondor/docs/version-history/development-release-series-89.rst

 Known Issues:

 This release may require configuration changes to work as before.
-During the 8.9 development, we are making changes to make it easier to deploy secure pools.
+During the 8.9 development series, we are making changes to make it easier to deploy secure pools.
 This release contains two security related configuration changes.